Olympiodorus (military leader)

-Olympiodoros (Ὀλυμπιόδωρος) was a military leader (General) of ancient Greece.
+Olympiodoros (Ὀλυμπιόδωρος) was a military leader (General) in Athens in ancient Greece.
 His capacity as a savior of Athens and his self-confident power and serious engagement during political crises were emphasized.
 He was elected Strategos.
 He took part in the established Athenian coalition government with Philippides of Paiania.
 He commanded a body of three hundred picked men at the Battle of Plataea, who were engaged in a service from which all the other Greeks shrank.
 He was an Athenian general who, when Athens was attacked by Cassander, compelled the latter to withdraw his forces.
-He subsequently rid the city of Macedonian garrison which Demetrius had stationed there, and successfully defended Athens against Demetrius himself.
+He subsequently rid the city of the Macedonian garrison Demetrius had stationed there, and successfully defended Athens against Demetrius himself.